Gizra/Gizra-Way-Book/thinkingof_quitting_md.md

 The gist of this chapter is to encourage you to communicate your thoughts and feelings, and try to act on them early on.

 Often times big problems can be solved with simple solutions.
-Sometimes having another person you trust and that knows the company from within talk with you can help you.
+Having another person you trust and that knows the company from within to talk to can be of tremendous help.